 How These Studies Relate to the Rollout of 5G

-There are some people who believe (and argue) that because the density of 5G network towers will be greater than that of previous wireless networks, and because 5G networks will include wavelengths of higher frequencies than those of previous wireless networks, the risks suggested by NTP, Ramazzini, and other studies will be elevated.
-It is important to note that a few very competent scientists and health professionals have been quite vocal on the subject.
+There are some people who believe (and argue) that because the density of 5G network towers will be greater than that of previous wireless networks and because 5G networks will include wavelengths of higher frequencies than those of previous wireless networks, the risks suggested by NTP, Ramazzini, and other studies will be elevated.
+A few very competent scientists and health professionals have been quite vocal on the subject.

 That said, most of the doctors, radiologists, and physicists I’ve spoken to about this roll their eyes and wonder why tanning salons are not banned worldwide.
 Remember UV?
 That’s the type of electromagnetic radiation that makes humans tan.
 And extreme levels of UV (like those you receive in a tanning bed) are much more powerful than anything a 5G tower or device could expose you to.